vseryakov/alpinejs-app/README.md

 - Clicking 'Say Hello' switches the display to the `hello` component.
 - The `hello` component is a typical Alpine.js setup involving `x-text` for displaying component properties.
 - The component extends `app.AlpineComponent` to include a toggle function.
-- A `x-template` directive remains empty until the template variable is populated by clicking the 'Toggle' button, which triggers the component's toggle method to render the `example` template in the contained div.
+- A `x-template` directive remains empty until the template variable is populated by clicking the 'Show' button, which triggers the component's toggle method to render the `example` template in the contained div.
+- The `example` template is defined in the `examples/example.html` file and bundled into bundle.js.

 Nothing much, all the work is done by Alpinejs actually.